DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 <br />

 ### About A.J.
 Finn
-A. J. Finn has written for numerous publications, including the _Los Angeles Times_, the _Washington Post_, and the _Times Literary Supplement_.
-Finn’s debut novel, [_The Woman in the Window_](https://dar.to/2zbCp4Q "The Woman in the Window"), has been sold in thirty-eight territories worldwide and is in development as a major motion picture from Fox 2000 Studios.
-A native of New York, Finn lived in England for ten years before returning to New York City.
+A. J. Finn is the author of [_The Woman in the Window_](https://dar.to/2zbCp4Q "The Woman in the Window"), the most widely acquired debut novel of all time, with rights sold in 38 languages around the world.
+On its publication in January 2018, the book became the first debut novel in twelve years — and only the third ever — to debut at #1 on the _New York Times_ bestseller list, where it remained for an entire month.

+The film adaptation of _The Woman in the Window_ is currently in development at Fox, which bought the rights in a seven-figure deal.
+The movie will be produced by Oscar winner Scott Rudin, of _The Social Network_ and _The Grand Budapest Hotel_, and written by Tracy Letts, the Pulitzer- and Tony-winning playwright of _August: Osage County_.

 <br />
 <div class="row margin-bottom-20">